 -Leases

--Impairment losses inc in tangible asset value
+-Impairment losses including in tangible asset value

 Third Set of OECD Administrative Guidance